Heart-centered therapy

-Imagine an experience in which you were sitting down in a comfortable chair to chat with a close friend.
-The conversation is familiar, friendly, and natural.
-You feel free to be yourself and allow yourself to say whatever comes to mind.
+It takes courage to seek support, and my first priority is to create a safe space where you feel understood and empowered.
+Imagine the warmth and comfort of sitting down to chat with a close friend in a familiar place.
+The conversation is friendly and natural.
+You feel free to be yourself and say whatever comes to mind.
 Your responses are ordinary and effortless.
-A sense of calmness and relaxation allows for more trust to build.
-Through reciprocal dialogue, the relationship grows.
-Gradually, you begin to value the relationship with your therapist, imbuing the interaction with a fluid exchange of ideas and experience of opening.
+A sense of calmness and relaxation allows for even more trust to build.

 Location of Sessions